carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 The word "cluster" is often used for small to moderate scale HPC resources less impressive than the [Top- 500](https://www.top500.org).
-Clusters are often maintained in computing centers that support several such systems, all sharing
-500. Clusters are often maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.
+Clusters are often maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.